Siegel-Lab/BioSmoother/Manual.md

     SRR7721318.659929       chr1  294     chr1  366     +       -       UU      29      29      chr5,-1363,3S73M,2;chr11,+1132,73M3S,2;  chr6,-1131,2S74M,2;
     # ...

 Smoother also supports input files formatted as count matrices.
-For this, please use the `-C` option `chr1 pos1 chr2 pos2 cnt`.
-However, the limited information in such files won't allow Smoother to perform analyses at its full potential: Count matrices are already binned and thus the 'pos' columns correspond to the bin position.
-Hence, setting a smaller base resolution (with the `-d` option in the `init` subcommand) or using annotation filtering will not provide useful information and should be avoided.
-This is the case, since the individual positions of reads have been lost by using a count matrix file.
-So, filtering by annotation will only be able to consider the bin locations instead of the actual read locations.
-Similarly, the base resolution of the heatmap will be limited by the bin size of the count matrix.
-For example, if the input pairs file has a bin size of 10 kbp, the heatmap will not be able to display a resolution higher than 10 kbp.
 A count matrix would look something like this:

     chr1    1    chr1      1    123
     chr1    1    chr1  10000     57

+For this, please use the `-C` option `chr1 pos1 chr2 pos2 cnt`.
+However, it is important to note that the limited information in such files won't allow Smoother to perform analyses at its full potential.
+Indeed, count matrices are already binned and thus the 'pos' columns correspond to the bin position.
+Hence, setting a smaller base resolution (with the `-d` option in the `init` subcommand) or using annotation filtering will not provide useful information and should be avoided, since the individual positions of reads have been lost by using a count matrix file.
+The functionalities of Smoother will be limited: 1) filtering by annotation will only be able to consider the bin locations instead of the actual read locations; 2) similarly, the base resolution of the heatmap will be limited by the bin size of the count matrix.
+For example, if the input pairs file has a bin size of 10 kbp, the heatmap will not be able to display a resolution higher than 10 kbp.

-See the table below for a summary of filtering functionalities of Smoother depending on the input file format with which the index has been generated:
+See the table below for a summary of filtering functionalities of Smoother depending on the input file format used to generate the index:

 <figure align=center>
 <img src="./docs_conf/static/filtering_functions.png" width=100%>
 <figcaption> <b>Figure:</b> Summary of filtering functionalities of Smoother depending on the input pairs file. <b>A</b>: column must exist; <b>X</b>: column cannot exist; <b>Y</b>: column exists; <b>N</b>: column does not exist; <b>On</b>: filter is active; <b>Off</b>: filter is inactive; <b>Off*</b>: filter can be active, but it is uninformative because position is binned</figcaption>
 </figure>

-The `-C` option accepts optional columns, e.g. with `-C [readID] chr1 pos1 chr2 pos2 [strand1] [strand2]`, readId, strand1 and strand2 are optional.
+The `-C` option accepts optional columns, indicated in squared brackets (e.g., with `-C [readID] chr1 pos1 chr2 pos2 [strand1] [strand2]`, readId, strand1 and strand2 are optional).
-In this case the input pairs file can contain rows with any of the following formats:
+In this case, the input pairs file can contain rows with any of the following formats:

     readID chr1 pos1 chr2 pos2 strand1 strand2
     readID chr1 pos1 chr2 pos2 strand1